confidencewoman/site/prologue-2-mayke.md

 “Simply living the life I’ve chosen, darling.”

-The mage began rummaging around for breakfast.
+The mage snorted and began rummaging around for breakfast.

 Amaranth decided to take the book with her, and tucked it into an inner pocket on one of the packs.

-## That Afternoon
+## The Next Night

 By the time the first alarm chimed on their chronograph, Jade’s arcane equipment had been forced into some semblance of order and then into carrying cases.
 The maps had been rolled up.
 All the boxes had been boxed, all the packs had been packed, the results surprisingly compact given the controlled chaos of the previous night’s preparation.
 But then, they’d gotten good at traveling light.